-If you’re about to buy a Keurig, then you’re that kind of person who wants coffee fast and easy.
+If you’re about to buy a Keurig, then you’re the kind of person who wants coffee fast and easy.
 No song and dance, just java.
 That’s totally cool – I’m the same.
-I like a quick hit, but I also like something that tastes good.
-Lucky Keurig has our back uniting convenience and customization to bring us “the perfect coffee maker,”…or so they say.
+I like a quick hit, but I also want something that tastes good.
+Luckily, Keurig has our back by uniting convenience and customization to bring us “the perfect coffee maker”…or so they say.

 Look, I’m not a fan of Keurig, nor are most “coffee people.”
 But today, I’m going to set that aside, and review two of Keurig’s 2.0 models, K460 and K560, to see which one can bring us closest to the coffee-maker triad of taste, convenience, and style.